 In the morning, we picked up our pre-booked rental car and drove about an hour east to the pretty small town of Tavira.
 We walked along the riverfront to the small square in the city centre where we stopped to take some pictures.
-We then walked to the old castle remains, where we climbed up to some of the remaining towers and took pictures of the nice view.
-We both found Tavira to be more attractive and undeveloped compared to Albufeira, albeit a tad sleepy.
+From the old castle remains, we climbed up to some of the remaining towers and took more pictures of the nice view.
+Tavira was more attractive and undeveloped compared to Albufeira, albeit a tad sleepy.
 We stopped to have lunch on a patio overlooking the outdoor market stalls.

 After lunch, we drove a half hour back west to Faro, the Algarve’s capital city.
 We were surprised at how authentically Portugese/non-touristy Faro is.
 We went for a walk along the waterfront, stopped to have a glass of wine on a patio, and then walked slowly through the Old Town streets.
 It was unfortunately a Saturday when we visited so we were unable to visit the cathedral, which has a chapel of bones.

 The next day, we set out in the rental car to explore the western half of the Algarve.
 We drove just over an hour to the far southwestern point of Europe, Cape Saint Vincent (about 6km past the town of Sagres).
 This is a must-see for anyone visiting Portugal!
 Beautiful cliffs, deep blue ocean, pretty lighthouse – check the forecast and try to go on a clear day.